candybytesgmbh/taco/README.md

 ###### 2. Web request [CategoryListFragment]
 Request and display all taco categories in a list.
 Show the list of categories in a two column staggered RecyclerView.
-Use the remote repository with REST Api.
-Documentation can be found here: https://taco-food-api.herokuapp.com/#api-Category-GetCategoriesList Use "item_category.xml" layout as list item.
-Load the total amount of "Food" items referenced in a category and display that information in the item.
+Use the remote repository with REST Api [TacoService].
+Documentation can be found here: https://taco-food-api.herokuapp.com/#api-Category-GetCategoriesList Use "item_category.xml" layout as list item. (use databinding) Load the total amount of "Food" items referenced in a category and display that information in the item.

 TODO: